asen1995/design-patterns-with-java-tests/README.md

 4. Mediator

 Mediator pattern is used to reduce communication complexity between multiple objects or classes.
 This pattern provides a mediator class which normally handles all the communications between different classes and supports easy maintenance of the code by loose coupling.
 Mediator pattern falls under behavioral pattern category.

+5. Memento

+Memento pattern is used to restore state of an object to a previous state.
+Memento pattern falls under behavioral pattern category.